apcl-research/human_attention_localize_c_bugs/README.md

 python .\prompt.py --interval 5.0 --csv {participant_name}.csv
 ```
 11. Participant opens `StudyProcedure.md` and starts
-12. Repeat steps 13-17 until time is up
+12. Repeat steps 13-18 until time is up

+13. In OBS > Scripts, click "Connect to Core"
-13. In the Session Setup tab of iTrace-core, fill in Task Name, Researcher Name, and Participant ID in the iTrace-core window.
+14. In the Session Setup tab of iTrace-core, fill in Task Name, Researcher Name, and Participant ID in the iTrace-core window.
 Choose a Data Directory.In the iTrace Tracking tab, select Tobii Pro Fusion as the tracker, check the boxes for "Record with DejaVu" and "Enable Screen Recording",  calibrate, and then start iTrace-core.
-14. Start 30 minute timer for bug
+15. Start 30 minute timer for bug
-15. Participant opens bug report and works on bug
+16. Participant opens bug report and works on bug
-16. After 30 minutes, ask participant to move on to next bug if not done.
+17. After 30 minutes, ask participant to move on to next bug if not done.
-17. When participant is done with this bug, stop iTrace-core.
+18. When participant is done with this bug, stop iTrace-core.
 In the Data Directory, you should see 4 files: `itrace_core-*`, `itrace_eclipse-*`, `out.csv`, and `screen_rec-*`

-18. When participant finishes bug that is closest to the 2 hour mark, tell them that they are done.
+19. When participant finishes bug that is closest to the 2 hour mark, tell them that they are done.
-19. Stop `prompt.py` script which has been running the whole time
+20. Stop `prompt.py` script which has been running the whole time
-20. Conduct post-study questionnaire
+21. Conduct post-study questionnaire
-21. Pay participant
+22. Pay participant
 </details>

 ## 3.4 After Participant Leaves